What to Do When Your Nail Plate Is Thin

 They either don’t touch the cuticles at all or do too much and cut into your living skin.
 Since it’s not their bread and butter, they tend to do a poor job of it either way.

-At Atelier Anaiis, Nail Care IS our foundation.
+At Atelier Anaiis, True Nail Care is the foundation.
 It’s the center of our universe.

-We care for the living skin, nail walls, hangnails, and the eponychium — the true gatekeeper of nail health.
+We care for the living skin, nail walls, hangnails, and the eponychium — the real gatekeeper of nail health.

 Here, the eponychium is treated as a radio communication tower: when healthy and cared for, it transmits clear messages, protects the nail plate, and guides the nail to grow strongly.